MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 - Github Repo public
 - gitub readme
 - github description
-- math to image
-- check all links

 There are hundreds of tutorials online available on how to use Keras for deep learning.
-But at least to my impression, 99% of them just use the easy to use MNIST dataset and some form of a small custom convolutional neural network or ResNet for classification.
+But at least to my impression, 99% of them just use the MNIST dataset and some form of a small custom convolutional neural network or ResNet for classification.
 Personally, I dislike the general idea of always using the easiest dataset for machine learning and deep learning tutorials since this leaves many important questions unanswered.
-Adapting these tutorials to a custom dataset for a regression problem can be a daunting and time-consuming task with hours of Googling and reading old StackOverflow questions and the official Keras documentation.
+Adapting these tutorials to a custom dataset for a regression problem can be a daunting and time-consuming task with hours of Googling and reading old StackOverflow questions or the official Keras documentation.
 Through this tutorial, I want to show you how to use a custom dataset and use transfer learning to get great results with very little training time.
 The following topics will be part of this tutorial:

 - use ImageDataGenerators and Pandas DataFrames to load your custom dataset
 - augment your image to improve prediction results
 - plot augmentations
-- adapt the state-of-the-art EfficientNet to a regression target
+- adapt the state-of-the-art EfficientNet to a regression
 - use the new Ranger optimizer from `tensorflow_addons`
 - compare the EfficientNet results to a simpler custom convolutional neural network

-For this, I have uploaded [a custom image dataset of housing prices](https://1drv.ms/u/s!AqUPqx8G81xZiawi20d2PucCFrAKzA?e=2MHhua) in New York with a corresponding DataFrame with a few columns of information about the houses.
+For this, I have uploaded [a custom image dataset of housing prices](https://1drv.ms/u/s!AqUPqx8G81xZiawi20d2PucCFrAKzA?e=2MHhua) in New York with a corresponding DataFrame constisting of a handful of columns with additional information about the houses.
 The dataset consists of 10,900 images that I have already resized to 224x224 pixels.
 The full code of this tutorial can be found in the [GitHub Repository](https://github.com/MarkusRosen/keras-efficientnet-regression).

 ## Table of Contents